Freeola Domain Hosting Guide

 Web pages are created on your machine initially and are made using web design programs such as Dreamweaver or Microsoft Front Page and can even be made in text editors like Notepad (part of Windows) by those who understand the HTML language.

 Web pages are made available to Internet users (or uploaded) using a process known as FTP which stands for File Transfer Protocol.
 Programs which handle this process are known as FTP clients.
-Internet Explorer can act as a very basic FTP client but does have it's limits.
-An FTP client such as Filezilla is recommended by Freeola Support as this is a far easier and more stable way of transferring your files.
+Filezilla is recommended by Freeola Support as this is an easy and stable way of transferring your files from your machine to our webserver.
 A guide for this program can also be found here.

 Freeola & GetDotted are rated